xwal/awesome-stars/topics.md

 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - Persistent Context Across Sessions for Every Agent –  Captures everything your agent does during sessions, compresses it with AI, and injects relevant context back into future sessions.
 Works with Cla
 - [steipete/CodexBar](https://github.com/steipete/CodexBar) - Show usage stats for OpenAI Codex and Claude Code, without having to login.
 - [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, agents, skills, and configurations to help you make the most of GitHub Copilot.
 - [altic-dev/FluidVoice](https://github.com/altic-dev/FluidVoice) - Fastest and only macOS Dictation app with on-device STT and custom trained AI enhancement model.
-A local Wispr Flow alternative. ⭐ helps a ton :) Windows & iOS waitlist open.
-Linux soon.
+Windows pre-build available!
+A local Wispr Flow alternative.
+DM us on X for an easter egg 😉 - https://x
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞
 - [NoFxAiOS/nofx](https://github.com/NoFxAiOS/nofx) - Your AI trading terminal assistant for US stocks, commodities, forex, and crypto.
 - [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) - Implement a ChatGPT-like LLM in PyTorch from scratch, step by step